 Mine/ERW victim assistance

 To improve the quality of life of mines/ERW survivors and other adults and children with disabilities in Myanmar, Handicap International has established a new victim assistance center in Kyaukkyi, where updated information on victim services and physical rehabilitation is offered to more than 1,000 beneficiaries.
 The organization is also building the project management skills of the Myanmar Physical Handicap Association (MPHA) in order to sustain mine/ERW victim assistance throughout the region.
+Psycho-social support is also provided at victim assistance centers, improving survivors' and victims' socioeconomic conditions through peer-to-peer counselling support.

 Local policy making & support for DPOs